chestercodes/chester.codes/content/posts/028-2019-12-27-automating-dotnet-versioning-github/post.md

 ```

 Steps can be shared in the [GitHub marketplace](https://github.com/marketplace?type=actions), there are third party written steps to achieve common build/deployment tasks.
-To push the produced package the pipeline needs to have the `nuget` executable present.
-This can be added with the `warrenbuckley/Setup-Nuget@v1` step from the marketplace.
+To push the produced package the pipeline needs to have the `nuget` executable present which can be added with the `warrenbuckley/Setup-Nuget@v1` step.

 ``` yaml
     - name: Setup Nuget.exe
       uses: warrenbuckley/Setup-Nuget@v1
 ```

-The step to run the `BuildAndPublish.ps1` script needs to have environment variables set to configure the script.
+The `Run build and publish script` step that runs the `BuildAndPublish.ps1` script needs to have environment variables set to configure the execution.
 These are easily set with the `env` nodes:

 ``` yaml
     - name: Run build and publish script